absolunet/resources-magento2-js-snippets/case1/README.md

 ### Scenario 2 - Via a custom MODULE

 There are two ways to achieve this.
-You can find the Widget's name in the original module's ```requirejs-config.js```.

 _CAUTION - Be sure to add the original module to your ```<sequence>``` in ```etc/module.xml```._
 [CODE/MODULE/etc/module.xml](app/code/Absolunet/Module/etc/module.xml)